 We must, however, acknowledge, as it seems to me, that man with all his noble qualities… still bears in his bodily frame the indelible stamp of his lowly origin.Charles Darwin

-There was a pivotal moment in history when we began to look at ourselves, and at life, in a new way.
-It changed not just how we perceived ourselves, but how we were related to all the other life and species on Earth.
-We came to realize, along the way, that we were kin, however distant, of every lifeform on Earth, and that moment was both aggrandizing and humbling, all at once.
+A pivotal moment in history occurred when we began to take a hard look at ourselves, and at life, in a new way.
+It changed not just how we perceived ourselves, but it also affected how we understood our relationship to all the other life and species on Earth.
+We came to realize, along the way, that we had been connected, however distantly, to every form of life on Earth, and that moment was both aggrandizing and humbling, all at once.

 History of Darwin Day

 Darwin’s theories have been absolutely fundamental to the understanding of life and the species of the world as we know it today.
 Charles Robert Darwin was born in 1809, in Shrewsbury, England, and received his education at University of Edinburgh in Scotland.
 He grew to become a naturalist and geologist who would eventually impact the thinking of people all over the world.